 It doesn't help that Ozai made himself the Phoenix King when he crowned Azula, effectively making her position as Fire Lord meaningless.
 So while she would rule the Fire Nation, Ozai would rule the world.

 The Almighty Tallest of Invader Zim have tendencies as such, being perfectly happy to put their subjects under such events as Probing Day, where they make Invaders do ridiculous things to entertain them or else suffer a pummeling (pushing some buttons that lead to said Invaders getting beat up by their own technology).
-The entire principle of destroying a planet to build a parking garage or food court.
+The entire principle of destroying a planet to build a parking garage or food court also says something about them.

-They also tried to kill their best invader just for being short.
-They order everyone to retreat from battle just because of their snacks being lost, and one time they punished someone by throwing them out of the Massive into space, but got the wrong person by accident, and just shrugged it off.
+They also tried to kill their best invader just for being shortnote and ugly.
+They order everyone to retreat from battle just because of their snacks being lost, and once even punished someone by shooting them out of the airlock.
+Security threw out the wrong person by accident.
+Their response?
+Apathy.

-Tallest Red: That was the wrong guy, but...
+Tallest Purple: That was the wrong guy, but... it's okay.
 I think everyone gets the point.

 Lucius Heinous VII on Jimmy Two-Shoes, who is primarily concerned with making sure everyone under his reign is Miserable.
 Special mention goes to one episode where he casually orders the destruction of one of Miseryville's suns because he felt that three was too many.